Konstantin Evtimov

-Konstantin Evtimov (born July 13, 1975) is a Bulgarian cellist.
-He serves as a soloist with the Bulgarian National Radio Symphony Orchestra and is a member of the Ardenza Trio.
+Konstantin Evtimov is а Bulgarian cellist.
+He is a soloist with the Bulgarian National Radio Symphony Orchestra and a member of Ardenza Trio.

-Early life and education
+Biography

-Evtimov was born in Ruse, Bulgaria.
-He studied at the College of Arts in Ruse and later at the Music Academy in Sofia, where he trained in the cello under Professor Bogomil Karakonov and studied chamber music with Professor Ventzeslav Nikolov.
+Evtimov was born in Ruse, Bulgaria in 1975.
+He graduated from the College of Arts in Ruse and the Music Academy – Sofia in the cello class of Professor Bogomil Karakonov and in the Chamber music class of Professor Ventzeslav Nikolov.

-He furthered his studies internationally, performing as a solo cellist during a world tour with the Philharmonie der Nationen under the direction of Justus Frantz.
-He specialized with German cellist Maria Kliegel in Essen, Germany.
-In 1996, he attended a master class in Bern, Switzerland, with Conradin Brotbek.
+He took part in the world tour of the Philharmonie der Nationen under Justus Frantz as a solo cellist.

+He specialised with the famous German cellist Maria Kliegel in Essen, Germany.
+In 1996 he attended a master class in Bern with Conradin Brotbek.
-Career

-Evtimov earned concert and soloist diplomas from the High School of Music and Theater in Bern under Professor Brotbek.
-Throughout his career, he attended master classes given by renowned cellists including Arto Noras, Robert Cohen, Martti Rousi, and Young-Chang Cho.
+Subsequently, he obtained concert and soloist diplomas at the High School of Music and Theater – Bern in the cello class of Professor Conradin Brotbek.

+He participated in master classes given by cellists such as Arto Noras, Robert Cohen, Martti Rousi and Young-Chang Cho.

-In 1998, Evtimov joined the Symphonic orchestra of Lausanne and was soon nominated for a solo cello position.
-Around this time, he was invited by Pierre Amoyal to serve as the principal cellist of Camerata de Lausanne.
+In 1998 he began playing in the Symphonic orchestra of Lausanne.
+Two months later he was nominated for a solo cello position in the same orchestra.
+At the same time he met Pierre Amoyal, who invited him to become the solo celloist of Camerata de Lausanne.

-Evtimov has performed as a soloist at international festivals in France, Germany, Ireland, Austria, and Japan, among other countries.
-He has collaborated with orchestras such as the London Philharmonic Orchestra, the symphonic orchestras of Bern, Graz, Sofia, and Lausanne, and has given recitals in cities worldwide, including London, Tokyo, and Dublin, Ireland.
+He was a featured soloist at music festivals in France, Germany, Ireland, Austria, Japan, etc.

+Evtimov performed as a soloist in many orchestras, including the London Philharmonic Orchestra, the Bern, Graz, Sofia and Lausanne Symphonic Orchestras and has given recitals in cities all around the world, including London, Tokyo, and Dublin, Ireland.

-In addition to his solo performances, Evtimov has engaged in chamber music collaborations with distinguished musicians such as Mstislav Rostropovich, Shlomo Mintz, Yuri Bashmet, Pierre Amoyal, and Jorg Demus.
-His recordings include work for ARD, ZDF, Radio Espace 2 CH, TSR-1 CH, Radio Camerata in Tokyo, the National Radio of Bulgaria, as well as Bulgarian and Argentinian television.
+He took part in chamber formations with Mstislav Rostropovich, Shlomo Mintz, Yuri Bashmet, Pierre Amoyal, Jorg Demus, etc. He recorded for ARD, ZDF, radio Espace 2 CH, radio ТSR – 1 CH, Radio Camerata – Tokio, National Radio of Bulgaria, Bulgarian and Argentinian television.

-Evtimov was the principal cellist of Camerata de Lausanne for seven years and the solo cellist of Sinfonietta de Lausanne from 1998 to 2008.
+He was the principal cellist of Camerata de Lausanne under Pierre Amoyal for 7 years.
+From 1998 to 2008 he was a solo violoncello of Sinfonietta de Lausanne.

-Return to Bulgaria

-In 2008, Evtimov returned to Bulgaria, ending his tenure with Sinfonietta de Lausanne to pursue a solo career there.
-He performed at the opening of the Chamber Music Festival Sofia in January 2009, an event commemorating the 130th anniversary of Sofia becoming the capital of Bulgaria.
-In January 2010, he played alongside Theodosii Spassov at a concert celebrating the 75th anniversary of the Bulgarian National Radio on the stage of the Bulgarian National Theatre "Ivan Vazov".
+In 2008 he returned to Bulgaria.
+He left his post in Sinfonietta de Lausanne and undertook soloist activity in Bulgaria.
+In January 2009 he was invited to play at the opening of Chamber Music Festival Sofia, dedicated to the 130th anniversary since Sofia was 'crowned' as Bulgaria's capital.
+In January 2010 he was invited to play with Theodosii Spassov at a concert dedicated to the 75th anniversary of the Bulgarian National Radio.
+The occasion took place on the stage of the Bulgarian National Theatre "Ivan Vazov".

-Since 2009, Evtimov has been the principal cellist of the Bulgarian National Radio Symphony Orchestra.
-In 2014, he joined the Ardenza Trio, performing alongside Daniela Dikova on piano and violinist Galina Koycheva-Mircheva.
+Since 2009 he has been a solo violoncello of the Symphonic Orchestra of the Bulgarian National Radio.
+Since 2014 he has been a member of Ardenza Trio with Daniela Dikova, piano, and the solo violin of the Symphonic Orchestra of the Bulgarian National Radio Galina Koycheva-Mircheva.